isaacmg/random_encrypt/readme.txt

-An encryption script written in Ruby.
+An encryption script written in Ruby uses a quantum random number generator.